What is cutaneous squamous cell carcinoma?

 Distinct clinical types of invasive cutaneous SCC include:

-The pathologist may classify the tumour as well differentiated, moderately well differentiated, poorly differentiated or anaplastic cutaneous SCC.
+The pathologist may classify a tumour as well differentiated, moderately well differentiated, poorly differentiated or anaplastic cutaneous SCC.
 There are other variants.

 Cutaneous SCC is classified as low-risk or high-risk, depending on the chance of tumour recurrence and metastasis.
 Characteristics of high-risk SCC include: